helmetjs/helmetjs.github.io/middleware/hpkp/index.md

 ### Including subdomains

-You can append the `includeSubdomains` directive with an option of the same name.
+You can append the `includeSubDomains` directive with an option of the same name.

 ```javascript
 // Sets "Public-Key-Pins: ...; includeSubDomains"